rahuljo123aus/S3-Static-Website/README.md

 7. Now the website is publicly accessibly.

-"`Resume Template license belongs to creative-cv`"
+`Resume Template license belongs to creative-cv`
+`More info` - "License-FREE.txt"